Architecture

 - FFI callback pattern: ReadStat C library calls Rust callbacks (

-cb.rs) during parsing; data accumulates inReadStatDatavia raw pointer casts - Streaming: default reader streams rows in chunks (10k) to manage memory
+cb.rs) during parsing; data accumulates inReadStatDatavia raw pointer casts - Streaming:

-- Column filtering: optional
+--serial-writeconversions use the sequential writer. - Column filtering: optional

 --columns/--columns-fileflags restrict parsing to selected variables; unselected values are skipped in thehandle_valuecallback while row-boundary detection uses the original (unfiltered) variable count - Arrow pipeline: SAS data → typed Arrow builders (direct append in FFI callbacks) → Arrow RecordBatch → output format